radarFudan/radarFudan.github.io/_posts/2021-03-17-html-writing-tips.md

 ## Formatting links:

 To emphasize links, add asterisks before and after the brackets and parentheses.
-To denote links as code, add backticks in the brackets.
+To denote links as code, add backticks in the brackets. <br>
 I love supporting the **[EFF](https://eff.org)**.
 This is the *[Markdown Guide](https://www.markdownguide.org)*.
 See the section on [`code`](#code).

-The source code are:
+The source code are: <br>
 > I love supporting the \*\*\[EFF\](https://eff.org)\*\*.
 > This is the \*\[Markdown Guide\](https://www.markdownguide.org)\*.
 > See the section on \[\`code\`\](\#code).